MG Software.

 2. /Comparisons

-Storybook and Chromatic are not direct competitors but complementary tools.
-Storybook is the foundation for component development and documentation — it is essential for any serious frontend project.
-Chromatic builds on this with automated visual regression testing and a review workflow.
-Most teams start with Storybook and add Chromatic when visual quality assurance becomes important.
-Chromatic without Storybook is not possible; Storybook without Chromatic is fine for smaller teams.
+Storybook and Chromatic are not direct competitors but complementary tools that together form a complete workflow for UI component development and quality assurance.
+Storybook is the foundation for component development, documentation, and interactive testing.
+It is essential for any serious frontend project, regardless of team size.
+Chromatic builds on this with automated visual regression testing and a collaborative review workflow that catches unintended visual changes before they reach production.
+Most teams start with Storybook alone and add Chromatic when the team grows and visual quality assurance becomes a priority.
+Chromatic without Storybook is not possible.
+Storybook without Chromatic is perfectly fine for smaller teams that review manually.

 Storybook

 The industry standard for developing, documenting, and testing UI components in isolation.
-Storybook provides an interactive sandbox where developers can build and test components independently from the application.
-It supports React, Vue, Angular, Svelte, and more, with an extensive add-on ecosystem.
+Storybook 8 provides an interactive sandbox where developers can build, test, and document components independently from the application.
+It supports React, Vue, Angular, Svelte, Web Components, and more.
+The extensive add-on ecosystem offers integrations for accessibility testing, responsive previews, theme switching, and interaction tests.
+Storybook is used by teams of every size, from solo developers to organizations with hundreds of components.

 Chromatic

-A cloud platform for visual regression testing and UI review, built by the Storybook team.
-Chromatic automatically captures screenshots of all Storybook stories on every commit, compares them with the previous version, and detects visual changes.
-It provides a collaboration workflow for design and code reviews.
+A cloud platform for visual regression testing and UI review, built and maintained by the Storybook core team.
+Chromatic automatically captures screenshots of all Storybook stories on every commit, compares them pixel-by-pixel with the previous version, and detects unintended visual changes.
+The platform provides a collaboration workflow where designers and developers can review, approve, or reject visual changes before they reach production.
+TurboSnap optimizes costs by only re-rendering components that have actually changed.

 What are the key differences between Storybook and Chromatic?